 The Creator Studio feature becomes the person’s channel headquarters and is where they will editing, alter, delete or add future content moving forward.

-YouTube Monetization Requirements
+What is YouTube Monetization Requirements

 YouTube has changed the monetization requirements a few times over the years.
 However, the most drastic changes started up earlier in 2018.
 These changes affected a number of smaller channels and will affect those just starting up their YouTube accounts moving forward.